AmericaTravelUnited StatesWisconsin

 Milwaukee Art Museum – Things To Do In Milwaukee

-11. Visit The Milwaukee County Zoo
+11. Visit the Milwaukee County Zoo

 Regarded as one of the best zoological centres in the United States, the Milwaukee Zoo proves to be splendid experience for animal lovers of all age groups.
 Three thousand animals representing about 370 species make their home here.
 The Humboldt penguins, polar bears, grizzly bears, harbour seals, trumpeter swans, prairie dogs, reindeers, red pandas and so many other animals fascinate the visitors.
 You can also take a peek at jaguars, tigers, leopards and lions.
 In addition to this the zoo is home to many bird species as well.

-Where To Stay In Milwaukee
+Where to Stay in Milwaukee

 Read Next